-1. Equipment upgrade
+Equipment upgrade

 The department has expressed its desire for an upgrade in equipment that includes new office chairs and standing desks for each desk in the office.
+As well as uniform shirts for professionalism and to support Cuesta in outreach events.